alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 including Lag-1 autocorrelation and standard deviation moving window plots.
 A sensitivity and significance analysis is also performed in order to determine whether any trends (quantified by Kendall tau values) are statistically significant.
-A crystal ball function is fitted to the annual average offset50 and NDVI time series in order to understand changes in [@CrystalBallFunction].
+The vegetation decay rate is calculated by fitting a crystall ball function to the annual average offset50 and NDVI time series [@CrystalBallFunction].

 Following data processing, `pyveg` is able to calculate summary plots using `pyveg_analysis_summary_data`.
 This uses as input a collection of summary statistics